bernardo1024/Sanwaf/README.md

 					All regex's in the autoRunPatterns are executed against the string
 			FORMAT: 	s
 			EXAMPLE:	"Hello this string does not contain a XSS payload"

+  	(Open)
+    	o     		DESCRIPTION:  	Open value.
+                		      	Any string provided, no regex's will run against this datatype
+        		FORMAT:       	o
+        		EXAMPLE:    	"Hello this string does contain a XSS payload <script>alert(1)</script>"

 	(Constant)
 	k{}		DESCRIPTION: 	Constant, must be equal to one of the values specified